certbot/certbot/docs/install.rst

 modern OSes based on Debian, Fedora, SUSE, Gentoo and Darwin.

-To double check the integrity of the ``certbot-auto`` script before running it using gpg2 requires the package gnupg or gnupg2 installed
+Additional integrity verification of certbot-auto script can be done by verifying its digital signature.
+This requires a local installation of gpg2, which comes packaged in many Linux distributions under name gnupg or gnupg2.

 Installing with ``certbot-auto`` requires 512MB of RAM in order to build some